-- Describe what is expected of workers - Support workers to deliver a good service
+- describe what is expected of workers - support workers to provide a good service.

-It is based around relevant National Occupational Standards, the views of people who use services and other stakeholders.
+It is based around relevant National Occupational Standards, the views of people who use care and support, and other stakeholders.

 The guidance will be updated from time to time.
-It doesn't cover everything and workers are expected to use their professional judgement, applying the general principles and taking advice from managers, where necessary.
+It doesn't cover everything, and workers are expected to use their professional judgement, applying the general principles and taking advice from managers, where necessary.
 Workers must keep to their employers' requirements.